 While we’ve been working to ensure we can continue to offer in-person therapy as safe as we can, we’ve also had a very positive response to virtual visits and offer those as a recommended alternative.

 Whether virtual or in person, all of our therapy services still take place in the child’s natural environment.

-Our preferred (and safest) treatment methods are listed in order:
+The safest treatment methods are listed in order below:

 - In-person, but the visit takes place in an outdoor setting (coaching model preferred)

 - In-person inside a dedicated space (not a closed space) using the coaching model.
 By leveraging the coaching model, therapist contact with your child is greatly minimized.
 Therapy is conducted with the therapist, child and parent/guardian.
 They are coaching the adult through the session to provide activities with your child.

 In cases where one of the three options above are not possible, we ask that therapy take place in a dedicated space with no other children present and restricted only to the adults necessary for the session.
 In addition, we ask you to consider discussing the option of alternating each week between in person and telehealth with your OT.